itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 import time
 ```

-#### 2.2  Define simulation function
+#### 2.2  Define Simulation

 <div class="text-justify">

-&emsp;&emsp;We define parameters like the simulation wavelength and grid accuracy inside the simulation function.
-For instance, in the case given, the simulation is run with a grid accuracy of 0.02 μm, and the results for 20 suggested modes at a wavelength of 1.55 μm are calculated.
+&emsp;&emsp;Firstly, We define parameters and give them a default value, such as the simulation wavelength and grid accuracy.
+Note that we can override this value in the following code.

 </div>